incorrupt/neat-repo/README.md

 This repository is a [Neat](https://github.com/olivr-com/neat) template.
 It is meant to be used to improve the quality of your open source repos.

-> This is the version without emojis.
-For the emoji version, check out the [emoji branch](https://github.com/olivr-templates/neat-repo/tree/emoji)
+> This is the version with emojis 😀.
+For the non-emoji version, check out the [master branch](https://github.com/olivr-templates/neat-repo/tree/master)

 ## Content

-- [Readme](docs/README.md) ready to be customized
+- [Readme](README.tpl.md) ready to be customized and with an auto-updated table of content
 - [Bugs](.github/ISSUE_TEMPLATE/Bug.md) and [Features](.github/ISSUE_TEMPLATE/Feature.md) issue templates
 - [Pull request](.github/pull_request_template.md) template
 - [Security policy](docs/SECURITY.md)